Lori Loughlin’s Daughters Arrive Home As They Both Face Expulsion From USC Amid College Admissions Scandal

 Lori Loughlin’s daughters have both returned home after their mother was granted a $1 million bail amid a huge college admissions scandal that she’s allegedly implicated in.

-Oldest sister Isabella was pictured arriving back at her family’s Bel Air mansion on Wednesday night, just hours after her mother was arrested and subsequently released on bail for allegedly bribing college officials to get both her and her sister a place at the University of Southern California.
+Oldest sister Isabella was pictured arriving back at her family’s Bel Air mansion on Wednesday night, just hours after her mother was arrested and subsequently released on bail for allegedly bribing college officials to get both her and her sister into the University of Southern California.
 And while the 20-year-old was captured arriving home on camera, her younger sister, YouTube star and Instagram influencer Olivia Jade, has not yet been spotted since news broke out that her mother and father, Mossimo Giannulli, were facing the bribing charges.

 According to the Daily Mail, Olivia Jade was partying on a yacht that belongs to the USC’s board of trustees on Tuesday when the scandal involving her parents and dozens of other wealthy families emerged.
 Loughlin and her husband are now accused of having paid $500,000 to get both their daughters into the prestigious college by pretending they were crew recruits — when none of them actually played sports.